seanj06/Vincenzos/README.md

   - In the source section of the pages menu navigate to the branch section and select main.
   - Click save and the page will automatically refresh.

-  - Navigate back to the pages section and the live link of the published will now be there.
+  - Navigate back to the pages section and the live link of the published  site will now be there.
   - [Link to site](https://seanj06.github.io/Vincenzos-P1/)

   [Top of page](#vincenzos-fine-dining)